Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Analysis and Results

-The same-sign leptons do not originate from any particular decay chain.
+\item \textbf{Invariant mass of a pair of leptons ($M_{ll}$):} The same-sign leptons do not originate from any particular decay chain.
 In the signal processes, same-sign leptons can arise from the decays of exotic particles or W, whereas for the backgrounds, same-sign leptons originate predominantly from Standard Model $W$ and $Z$ boson decays.
 Figure~\ref{fig:mass} (top right panel) shows the invariant mass distribution of the two leading same-sign leptons (ordered according to their direction with respect to the missing transverse energy (MET)), for both the signal and background processes.
-The pattern of the invariant mass distributions exhibit a significant distinction between signal and background topologies.
+The pattern of the invariant mass distributions exhibits a significant distinction between signal and background topologies.
 As the scalar mass increases, the signal distribution shifts towards higher masses relative to the background.
-Furthermore, for the same benchmark mass of 500 GeV, the distribution for S2 is more separated from the background distributions compared to S1. \item \textbf{Invariant mass of a pair of jets with lepton(s):} The presence of two exotic particles in the signal events hints at the different patterns for the energy flow among the different final state particles, especially the leptons and jets.
+Furthermore, for the same benchmark mass of 500 GeV, the distribution for S2 is more separated from the background distributions compared to S1.

+\item \textbf{Invariant mass of a pair of jets with lepton(s):} The presence of two exotic particles in the signal events hints at the different patterns for the energy flow among the different final state particles, especially the leptons and jets.
 Therefore, we calculate two invariant mass observables, the first involving a pair of jets and a lepton ($M_{jj\ell}$), and the other involving a pair of jets with a pair of leptons ($M_{jj\ell\ell}$).

 To demonstrate the reconstruction process, let us take the example of S1.
 To calculate these, we consider a pair of leptons that are closer to the jet system and further from the MET direction.
 Note that, for signal events, the two closest leptons to the jet pair are the decay products of $\phi_1$ and $\Sigma^0$ respectively.
 Furthermore, among the two leptons, the lepton from the decay of $\Sigma^0$ possesses larger $p_T$ than the one of $\phi_1$-decay, as the mass difference between $\Sigma^0$ and the W-boson is much larger than the mass difference between $\phi_1$ and $\Sigma^0$.
 The $M_{jj\ell}$ distribution is shown in the bottom left panel of Fig.~\ref{fig:mass} displays a sharp peak at the representative mass of the $\Sigma^0$-particle.
 The mass of $\Sigma^0$ is reconstructed at three different benchmark points.
 For S2, the reconstruction process of the invariant masses are similar to S1.